AdobeDocs/commerce-extensibility/src/pages/starter-kit/developer-tools.md

 # Developer tools

-The following sections describe development tools and processes available in the Starter Kit.
+The following sections describe development tools and processes available in the starter kit.

 ## Parameters as environment variables